 13 Mar 2020: another complication of coronavirus is myocarditis.
 We have no knowledge of the long-term effects of this.
-People recovered from rheumatic fever in the past, but decades later some people developed rheumatic heart disease with heart valve damage and failure.
-So one cannot be so sure that actively promoting ‘herd immunity’ is a good thing – it will be better to have the vaccine when one is developed and becomes available in due course.
+People recovered from rheumatic fever in the past, but decades later some people developed rheumatic heart disease with heart valve damage and heart failure.
+So the scientific strategy of actively promoting ‘herd immunity’ is very suspect – it will be better to have the vaccine when one is developed and becomes available in due course.
 Sir Patrick Vallance, the UK’s chief science adviser, said he hoped the government’s approach to tackling the virus would create a “herd immunity in the UK”.
 Those countries with poor health services will demonstrate only too forcefully if herd immunity works, while the economic chaos created in the rest of the world will demonstrate which scientific models have worked.
 This global trial will test the various socio-economic models around the world.

 14 Mar 2020: some details about the progress of the disease in the body if it is not arrested.

 16 Mar 2020: the effect of self-isolation.
 Offers of help for those self-isolating.
 The public advice is that masks are no use generally, but this is to secure supplies for healthcare workers.
 Masks will protect you if someone unexpectedly coughs or sneezes on you, but a scarf over your face will do the same, is cheaper and less ‘in your face’!
 It will remind you not to touch your face, which is a frequent, normal, spontaneous and unconscious habit; here are some hints how to restrain the habit.
 The UK is now implementing the lengthy crack-down at its suitably planned time.
 After the EU ‘open-border’ policy with its sacrosanct doctrine of the ‘free movement of people’ has come unstuck, Spain and Germany have closed their borders.
 To try to maintain control, the EU is attempting to act in concert and close its own borders, only days after Donald Trump was criticised for closing the USA borders.

 17 Mar 2020: the blame game and conspiracy theories.